 Notably, Augusta's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Georgia, our data show that Augusta's latest annual appreciation rate is lower than 90% of the other cities and towns in Georgia.
+Relative to Georgia, our data show that Augusta's latest annual appreciation rate is higher than 90% of the other cities and towns in Georgia.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Augusta differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Augusta - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Augusta real estate investment or home purchase decisions.

 2020 Q1 - 2020 Q2